 - referred for testing from other laboratories.

-Note that the person submitting the sample will be invoiced if laboratory charges apply—see Schedule of fees (PDF, 43KB)
+Note: The person submitting the sample will be invoiced if laboratory charges apply—see schedule of fees (PDF, 43KB).

 Forms and guides for submitting samples